Operational procurement: Benefits and how to implement in 10 steps

 Improved operational efficiency

-Focusing on operational procurement helps deliver greater efficiencies through diversifying supplier partnerships, minimizing supply chain interruptions, and enabling strategic contract negotiations.
+Focusing on operational procurement helps deliver greater efficiencies through diversifying supplier partnerships, minimizing supply chain interruptions, and enabling strategic procurement contract negotiations.

 For instance, a smartphone manufacturer might negotiate an express freight agreement with a key supplier of CPU chips.
 By doing so, they’ll receive this critical component faster, which minimizes supply chain disruptions and speeds up production.